siddhanthiyer-99/DARTS/README.md

 Steps to run:

 Step 1.
-Open Unity Hub and select the cloned folder.
+Open Unity Hub and select the cloned folder. <br>
 Step 2.
-Go to build settings and switch platform to Android.
+Go to build settings and switch platform to Android. <br>
 Step 3.
-Make sure your android device is connected.
+Make sure your android device is connected. <br>
 Step 4.
-Click build and run in build settings or Ctrl + B and save build as apk.
+Click build and run in build settings or Ctrl + B and save build as apk. <br>